 I appreciate hearing from you, and God bless Sterling, Illinois.

-Now, it's funny, and the the two minutes that I just took on that thing about problems rather than solutions, this is a neat exercise.
+Now, it's funny, and the two minutes that I just took on that thing about problems rather than solutions, this is a neat exercise.

-Identify things that people say all the time, and if and that have always struck you as weird.
+Identify things that people say all the time that have always struck you as weird and disagree with them.

 Here's another one.

-You ever have somebody say, Bill, you're too negative.
+In the corporate world, which is rife with doublespeak, you ever have somebody say, Bill, you're too negative.

 You know what?

-God, did I go in this riff last time I hosted the show?
+Did I go in this riff last time I hosted the show?

 I'm sorry.

-If if if I did, I'm sorry.
+If I did, I'm sorry.

-But this it's valuable enough.
+But it's valuable enough.

 Stopping bad ideas is a positive thing.